allanbowe/rawsas/content/posts/2025-01-01-SAS_Comms_Edition_3.md

 Mr. Barr claims: "People's problems with data are very similar, whether they are processing survey data, lab data, or the data that business or military installations accumulate."
 His goal is "to have one consistent language" which people of widely varying professional backgrounds can learn and apply to solve their problems.
 His greatest concerns are making SAS handle large problems easily and making the system easy to extend to customized applications.
 "Our SAS language is a language for describing simple programming operations as well as complex processes to be performed," says Mr. Barr.
 "It's a more problem-orientated language than PL/1 or FORTRAN, which have been used on the same sort of file-processing problems.
 I feel that with SAS-75 we shall have a nearly complete system for processing and describing data sets which are organized as they are now in SAS."

-Mr. Barr dreams, though, of another "generation" of ???, which would introduce the concept of hierarchically organized data sets.
+Mr. Barr dreams, though, of another "generation" of SAS, which would introduce the concept of hierarchically organized data sets.
 In such a data set, an observation could consist not only of data elements (values of individual variables) but of data sets as well.
 This structure, beleives Mr. Barr, would increase tremendously the flexibility of the data handling and the ease of producing and processing the output from procedures.

-# USER's FORUM
+# USER'S FORUM

 > Gentlemen,
 >